 "I started my business in Cam, Gloucestershire, where I began to sell my products locally.
 Now I supply independent retailers across Europe, including high-street chain Paperchase.
 I also export my products to New Zealand."

 "Previously, I'd completed an arts foundation course at the Falmouth College of Art and Design and then graduated from the Arts Institute in Bournemouth with a BA Hons in Illustration in 2005.

-"Prior to starting my business, unfortunately, I had spells of bad health which left me unemployed for six months in 2008.
-Then I discovered The Prince's Trust supported young people and helped them get back into work – including self-employment – which was when I realised this was an ideal opportunity to use my illustration and product-design skills.
+"Prior to starting my business, I had spells of bad health which left me unemployed for six months.
+Then I discovered The Prince's Trust supported young people and helped them get back into work - including self-employment - which was when I realised this was an ideal opportunity to use my illustration and product-design skills.
 'It's now or never', I thought.